iqbal159/Project3_Data-Analytic-with-R/README.md

 ## **PHASE 1: Ask**
 **Problem statements:**
  1. The differences between casual riders and annual members using the Cyclistic bikes?
- 2. Why would casual riders buy Cyclistic annual memberships?
- 3. How to influence casual riders to become annual members?
+ 2. How to influence casual riders to become annual members?

 **Business Task**
   - To identify how do annual members and casual riders use Cyclistic bikes differently.